GaoZi2014/jiege-about/README.md

 </div>

 > ## Version 3.16.0
-[New] Deleted extra code in each HTML file.
+[New] Deleted extra code in each HTML file and added new cursor.
 <br/>
 <br/>
 Added new background-color in dark mode.